 - Course group tool: If it's for long term group work, create groups in your course and give access to a Collaborate session.

 Select a session to open the session details.
 The information you need to join or share the session is immediately after the session name.

 You can invite users two ways:

 - Send a public guest link

 You can't send invitations to sessions in a course.
 Everyone enrolled the course has access to the session.
 If you want to invite someone not in your course, send them a guest link.

 The guest link is a public link that can be used and shared by anyone who has it.

-Guest access is on by default.
-Clear the Guest access check box to turn it off.
-This only turns the guest link off.
-You can still invite individual attendees.
+Guest access is off by default.
+Clear the Guest access check box to turn it on.

 Copy and send the copy of the guest link to your students, or other guests.